 Net Zero Water Farming A Race Against Time To Meet SGMA Requirements

-In California, a huge agricultural problem is the over drafting of our agricultural land by 30% which means we need to fallow up to 30% of our agricultural land to maintain groundwater balancing.
+In California, a huge agricultural problem is the over drafting of our agricultural land by 30%, which means we need to fallow up to 30% of our agricultural land to maintain groundwater balancing.

 We have to start thinking about hitting groundwater balancing within five years and have a plan to be fully groundwater balanced in 20 years.
 That doesn’t account for droughts so we have this time race to get there much faster than the due date in 20 years.

 The natural water table currently is about 75 to 500 feet down.
 Then you have that natural quarter very fringe which is about two to five feet above the saturated zone.
 The saturated zone is called the groundwater table.
 It’s dropping anywhere from one to two feet per year.
 We have to get this under control.

-It’s specially designed to create this moisture plume; this moisture plume goes two feet high and fourteen feet wide.
-This moisture plume covers the full length of the service road.
-The trees feed on the moisture plume not directly from the pipe).
+The Aquifer Pipe is specially designed to create this moisture plume; this moisture plume goes two feet high and fourteen feet wide.
+This moisture plume covers the full length of the service road, which the trees feed on the moisture plume (not directly from the pipe).

 Groundwater Recharger with The Aquifer Pipe

-We also need to take care of the recharging of the water table so the Aquifer Pipe can be used for all the seasons.
+Recharging of the water table so the Aquifer Pipe can be used for all the seasons.
 During the summertime, we need to create the virtual saturated zone in the virtual category fringe to feed the trees and not let any water go down to deep percolation.

 Overview of Net Zero Water Farming

-There is sustainable long-term farming that adds value to anybody who has to sell their product to a value chain.
-They want to make sure that there’s going to be sustainable Net Zero Water Farming inputs to their products either a juicing company or a large restaurant chain that additional value is showing that you are at groundwater balancing and you’re not going to be limited to restricting your crop during the drought or other similar situation.
-That freedom is going to give you that value-added to your harvests.
-And you crop because you’re sustainable for generations.
+Sustainable long-term farming adds value to anybody who has to sell their product to a value chain.
+Sustainable Net Zero Water Farming provides valuable inputs to products of either a juicing company or a large restaurant chain.
+Additional value to your farm is proving that you are at ‘groundwater balancing’ and not limited to restricting your crop during a drought or other similar situation.
+The freedom of Net Zero Water Farming is going to increase in value added to your harvest and allow your farm to be sustainable for generations to come.

-So, let us help you reach groundwater balancing Net Zero Water Farming, give us a call.
-We will be happy to visit your farm, talk about the different ideas.
-And tell you a step-by-step approach to meet groundwater balancing under SGMA applications.
+Let UmidaAG help you reach groundwater balancing Net Zero Water Farming, give us a call.
+We will be happy to visit your farm and gladly go over how you can achieve water conservation and sustainability whilst reaping the benefits of profits.
+A step-by-step approach to meet groundwater balancing under SGMA applications.